T-duality and the exotic chiral de Rham complex: Introduction

-Note that in the case $n = 0$, the isomorphism \eqref{intro:main} does {\it not} recover the chiral T-duality isomorphism of our previous paper \cite{LM15}, namely, In particular, the $n=0$ term on the left side of \eqref{intro:main} is isomorphic to the $\TT$-invariant space $\Omega^{\text{ch},H,\bar{k}}(Z)^{\TT}$, which is larger than the left side of \eqref{intro:old}.
+In particular, the $n=0$ term on the left side of \eqref{intro:main} is isomorphic to the $\TT$-invariant space $\Omega^{\text{ch},H,\bar{k}}(Z)^{\TT}$, which is larger than the left side of \eqref{intro:old}.
 Moreover, the right side of \eqref{intro:main} for $n=0$ is a different structure and is not a subquotient of the chiral de Rham complex of $\widehat{Z}$.
-The T-duality isomorphism \eqref{intro:main2} in this paper is stronger and more natural that the one in \cite{LM15} because on the left side the entire chiral de Rham complex appears rather than a subquotient.
+The T-duality isomorphism \eqref{intro:main2} in this paper is stronger and more natural than the one in \cite{LM15} because on the left side the entire chiral de Rham complex appears rather than a subquotient.
 But the price we pay is that the object on the right side is a new kind of vertex algebra sheaf which incorporates sections of a line bundle $L$ on $\widehat{Z}$.
 This construction is very special since it makes use of the fact that $Z$ and $\widehat{Z}$ are $T$-dual to each other.
 An open question is whether it is possible to construct the exotic chiral de Rham complex on more general manifolds with line bundles, generalizing the construction given in this paper. \\